Mathiasb17/Nereus/README.md

 # Nereus

-Nereus is a CUDA parallelized libray for particle based fluid dynamics.
+Nereus is a CUDA parallelized library for particle based fluid dynamics.

 It includes a CUDA implementation of :